Menu

 We are excited to continue a new tradition with the

-Trees Matter McPherson Award, as a way to honor exemplary work and extraordinary efforts to inspire and promote an increased tree canopy Valley-wide.
+Trees Matter McPherson Awardas a way to honor exemplary work and extraordinary efforts to inspire and promote an increased tree canopy Valley-wide.

 Please use the form below to nominate those doing exemplary work and extraordinary efforts to inspire and promote an increased tree canopy Valley-wide.
 Click HERE for a link to the application form.
 Trees Matter has called to collect nominations that will be reviewed by a panel of Trees Matter Board Members and Jim McPherson.
-Deadline for submissions is by September 30th 2023.
-Applications are now closed for 2023 but feel free to apply for 2024.

-We will honor the awardees at our annual Mesquite Pancake Breakfast for Dinner on Friday Oct 20th 2023.
+We will honor the awardees at our annual Mesquite Pancake Breakfast for Dinner on Friday November 1st, 2024.
 We are excited to see all the amazing people who are doing tree-mendous work!

 2 free tickets per awardee will be provided to attend the Annual Mesquite Pancake Breakfast for Dinner.